llvm/llvm-project/flang/docs/AssumedRank.md

   inquiry functions listed in table 16.1 are detailed in the "Assumed-rank features" section below.
 - appear in BIND(C) and non BIND(C interface (18.1 point 3)
-- be finalized on entry as INTENT(OUT) under some conditions (C839)
+- be finalized on entry as INTENT(OUT) under some conditions that prevents the assumed-rank to be associated with an assumed-size.
-- be associated with any kind of scalars and arrays, including assumed size.
+- be associated with any kind of scalars and arrays, including assumed-size.

 Assumed-rank cannot:
 - be coarrays (C837)